Craft Beer Training for Your Staff

 - Preparation – Staff should be knowledgeable about the basic flavors of each craft beer and should be able to describe how each is made and where it was brewed.

 - Presentation – What color is the beer?
-How is it served?
+How is it poured?
 What is its optimal temperature?
 If the beer has a garnish, the staff should be aware of what that is, as most are meant to enhance the flavor of the beverage.

 - Price – Somewhat of a no-brainer, this is craft beer knowledge 101.
 A customer can’t buy something if they don’t know the price, and many menus don’t always display them, as they can change quickly.
+Software like Evergreen can help ensure that prices are up-to-the-minute and items are accurate.

 Hacking the Details